Posted by Kevin Vaughan on Tue, Sep 14, 2021 @ 09:30 PM

 Budgeting

 Many businesses earn revenue over time - to pay as you use it makes sense: Why pay out in one lump sum when you can make small, manageable payments with leasing?
-Just pay for the portion that you are using at the time.
+You can pay for the portion that you are using at the time.

 Payments made throughout a lease arrangement are unaffected by changes in interest rates; you can, therefore, accurately plan for lease payments in advance.